gotchoices/MyCHIPs/doc/Protocol.md

 As I went, I produced documents like those included here for [tallies](Tallies.md) and [lifts](Lifts.md) to help me make sense of what I needed to code.
-Those still serve as a helpful guide for the prototype implementation.
+Those still serve as a helpful reference for the prototype implementation.

-Next came the DSR study, which revealed some security/liveness flaws in the way I had implemented the protocol.
+Next came the DSR study, which revealed some security/liveness flaws in the way I had designed and implemented the protocol.
-The intermediate BYU results indicate that the addition of a referee will now allow a distributed lift that is acceptably live and secure.
+The intermediate BYU results (as of Summer 2021) indicate that the addition of the referee will now allow a distributed lift that is acceptably live and secure.

+Admittedly, the referee is a compromise from the original goal of a fully distributed system.
+But it is still highly decentralized, and its main role is so nodes can achieve consensus about when a pending lift should expire.
+Thankfully, the referee doesn't need to know anything about individual entities' balances, keys, or other sensitive data.
+So all other functions are still fully distributed.

-This document is an attempt to more formally describe a refined protocol using UML sequence and state diagrams.
+This document is an attempt to more formally describe a refined protocol with the help of UML sequence and state diagrams.
-Hopefully this will prepare the way for a further revision of the codebase to bring it into line with this improved protocol.
+The goal is to prepare the way for a further revision of the codebase to bring it into line with this improved protocol.
+Hopefully this will serve as a clear enough description that any eventual implementation can interoperate with any other.

 ### Network Assumptions
 MyCHIPs assumes a network of peer entities who become interconnected through voluntary credit relationships they establish with each other.